waddhuiy/skatedate/README.md

 SkateDate
 ========================================================

 We are making a service that will help skateboarders.
 The name is a work in progress.
+This codebase contains the back-end RESTful API which access our model.

 ========================================================